PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day3.md

 ## __DataLab 1: Minority Report (1) & Information literacy__

 In today's DataLab session, we will watch the movie Minority Report and subsequently start analyzing it for the assignment 'AI in Science Fiction' (i.e., presentation).
 Furthermore, we have prepared some material for you on the topic of information literacy (e.g., identifying useful information sources, choosing an appropriate citation style guide, etc.).
+Lastly, we will have a guest lecture by Willem van der Geest, regarding his work as a data scientist.

 ## Learning objectives